Defending against Adversarial Attack towards Deep Neural Networks via Collaborative Multi-task Training: Evaluation

-We have implemented one convolutional neural networks architecture as an oracle.
-To simplify the evaluation, we used the same architecture for the $Cifar10$ oracle, denoted as $O_{CIFAR10}$ and the $MNIST$ oracle, denoted as $O_{MNIST}$.
+We implemented one convolutional neural network architecture as an oracle.
+To simplify the evaluation, we used the same architecture as the oracle for both $MNIST$ and $CIFAR10$ datasets.
+The oracle for the datasets are denoted as $O_{MNIST}$ and $O_{CIFAR10}$, respectively.
+The oracle achieved $99.5\%$ accuracy on 10,000 $MNIST$ test samples, and $80.1\%$ on 10,000 $CIFAR10$ test samples.
 The architectures of the oracle model are depicted in Table \ref{Model_architecture}.

-We first evaluate our method in a black-box setting against four state-of-the-art attacks, namely FGSM, IGS, Deepfool, JSMA, and Carlini$\&$ Wagner $L_{2}$.
-Then, we evaluate our defence against the C$\&$W attack in both black-box and grey-box settings.
-We select the $L_{2}$ version of the C$\&$W attacks here because it is fully differentiable.
-Compared to $L_0$ and $L_\infty$ attacks, it can find the optimal adversarial examples in terms of leading to misclassification.
-In our evaluation, we set $\epsilon=0.1$ in FGSM and IGS, in order to transfer attack from the substitute to the oracle.
-For JSMA, we set the maximum distortion to $14.5\%$, and modified pixel intensity by 1 in each iteration.
-For C$\&$W $L_{2}$ attack, we set the parameter $\kappa$ to 40, as the setting used to break a black-box distilled network in the original paper \cite{carlini2017}, producing high-confidence adversarial examples.
-Later, we also evaluate the performances of our defence under different $\kappa$ values.
+We first evaluated CMT in a black-box setting against five state-of-the-art attacks, namely FGSM, IGS, Deepfool, JSMA, and Carlini$\&$ Wagner $L_{2}$ (C$\&$W).
+Then, we evaluated our defence against the C$\&$W attack in both black-box and grey-box settings.
+We selected the $L_{2}$ version of the C$\&$W attack in the evaluation because it is fully differentiable.
+Compared to $L_0$ and $L_\infty$ attacks, it can better find the optimal adversarial examples that will lead to misclassification.
+In our evaluation, we set a step size of $0.3$ in FGSM for $MNIST$, and $0.1$ for $CIFAR10$, in order to transfer the attack from the substitute to the oracle.
+We set a step size of $0.01$ and a maximal allowed iteration of $100$ in IGS.
+For C$\&$W $L_{2}$ attack, we used a step length of $0.01$ and a maximal iteration of $10,000$.
+We set the parameter $\kappa$ to $40$, as the setting used to break a black-box distilled network in the original paper \cite{carlini2017}, where the experiment produced high-confidence adversarial examples.
+Later, we also evaluated the performance of our defence under different $\kappa$ values.

-For FGSM, in each evaluation session, we craft 10,000 adversarial examples as the adversarial test dataset.
-For other attacks, considering their inherited nature of heavy computational cost, we craft the adversarial examples of the first 1,000 samples from $MNIST$ dataset and $CIFAR10$ dataset.
-We summarise the sizes of all adversarial datasets in Table \ref{Evaluation_datasets}.
-We do not evaluate the detection performance of our defence in black-box setting, since it has been evaluated in the more strict grey-box setting.
-However, we tested the robustness of our defence against the transferring black-box attack.
+In the evaluation session, we crafted 1,000 successful $MNIST$ adversarial examples and 1,000 successful $CIFAR10$ adversarial examples as the adversarial test dataset, for each type of the attacks.
+We summarised the sizes of all adversarial datasets in Table \ref{Evaluation_datasets}.
+We did not evaluate the detection performance of our defence in a black-box setting, since 1). our defence leverages adversarial training to proactively defend black-box attacks; 2). the detection defence has been evaluated in a stricter grey-box setting.
+However, we tested the robustness gain brought by our defence against the transferring black-box attacks.